The San Francisco live music and concerts scene is one of the best in the country. If you love shows, then SF is a great place to catch one.

 San Francisco live music is everywhere.
 You will find some great, free music at street fairs and festivals all year long.
 These are also some of the top San Francisco Music Festivals each year.
 Some are free, but some require a ticket in advance.

 This is SF's largest music festival every year.
-During the first part of August, thousands of music lovers head to Golden Gate Park for this three-day festival.
+During the first part of August (October for 2021), thousands of music lovers head to Golden Gate Park for this three-day festival.
 Click here for more details and to buy your tickets for this year's event.

 This free three-day festival is the first or second weekend in October each year.
 It's also held at Golden Gate Park.
 Find additional details here.